 NOTE: As of PHP 5.2, json extension is now standard.
 If you’re running PHP 5.2 or later, or like to upgrade instead, you can skip this!

-- $ sudo service httpd restart (apachectl graceful)
+$ sudo service httpd restart (or apachectl graceful, or apache2ctl graceful)

 got one problem as below,